 The effect of the proposed rule amendments, and subsequent processes, will have no impact on small businesses.
 The administrative rule amendments pertaining to training cycles will simply bring the code into compliance with the training cycles that have already been implemented, thus having no impact upon clerks and elections inspectors, as well as local businesses or secondary parties.
 There are no increased commitments in time or training.
+The proposed rule amendment pertaining to the definition of the Statewide Voter Registration System will also serve to make existing code clearer, thus reducing the risk that any party trying to interpret the provision will find it difficult and/or contact Commission staff seeking clarification.
 The remaining changes will be implemented to ensure clerks are up to date in their training responsibilities.